 From the search view, swipe left on an object to reveal more options.
 Tap the favorites button to add this object to your favorites.
 Your full list of favorites can be accessed from the main search view.
 You can also add favorites from the bottom navigation area in an article.

-iOS 8 and iOS 9 feature an option to add a Sky Guide widget to the Today view of Notification Center.
-Swipe down from the top edge of your screen to access Notification Center.
+Sky Guide features a widget for the Today view of Notification Center.
+Swipe down from the top edge of your screen to access Notification Center (you may have to swipe left depending on which page you last viewed).
 Next, scroll to the bottom and tap the Edit button.
 Select Sky Guide from the list of options.

-By default, the Sky Guide Today Widget will list the rise and set times of the Sun, Moon, Venus, Mars, Jupiter and Saturn along with a timeline of their altitudes and sky brightness.
+By default, the Sky Guide Today Widget will list the rise and set times of the Sun and Moon.
+Tap Show More and you will see a list of planets including Venus, Mars, Jupiter and Saturn along with a timeline of their altitudes and sky brightness.
 Only one planet is shown by default but you can toggle planets on and off by selecting the circles on the left side.
-Tap Show Less... to remove the timeline and show only the rise and set times for the Sun and Moon.

 Objects are not lining up with their true positions in the sky.